xinzweb/make-in-docker/README.md

 - cache intermediate results in separate container images to reduce iteration time
 - final run image is only 6.4MB, even though the build environment is ~1GB
 - multiple container images shared most content and not wasting spaces
+- be able to run `container-structure-test` inside a docker environment

 # Demo